Anushka Shetty: Commercial struggles (2011–2013)

-Anushka next release was Selvaraghavan's fantasy adventure film Irandam Ulagam opposite Arya, that saw her playing a dual role again, the third time in her career.
+Anushka's next release was Selvaraghavan's fantasy adventure film Irandam Ulagam opposite Arya, that saw her playing a dual role again, the third time in her career.
 Anushka played Ramya, a doctor and Varna, a high spirited, warrior-like character, in a parallel world.
 Rediff wrote, "Anushka not only shares equal screen space with Arya, but also plays quite a significant role.
 In fact, the story revolves around her and she has performed admirably."
 Behindwoods wrote, "As the shy doctor Ramya and as the fierce warrior Varna, Anushka is simply at her best showcasing a wide range of emotions and stunts.
 It is her performance that stands as a pivot for the rest of the story to take shape."

-2014–2016
+Established actress (2014–2017)

 Her next release was the Tamil film Lingaa opposite Rajinikanth, released in December 2014.
 She starred opposite Rajnikanth in Lingaa which opened to mixed reviews.

 In 2015, she starred opposite Ajith Kumar in Yennai Arindhaal which opened to positive reviews.
-Her second release in 2015, is the first part of Baahubali directed by S. S. Rajamouli which became one of the top-grossing films in the Indian film industry.
-Anushka Shetty was referred to in the media as the "Lady Superstar".
-The Hindu noted that, Anushka Shetty is gutsy to take on such a role and emotes through her powerful eyes.
-Her third release in 2015 was Gunashekar's bilingual Rudhramadevi in which she portrays the title role of the queen of Kakatiya dynasty, Rudrama Devi opposite Allu Arjun and Rana Daggubati.
-AP Herald wrote, "Anushka Shetty is very believable and appreciable as a royal torrid and an honorable woman.
+Her second release in 2015, is the first part of Baahubali directed by S. S. Rajamouli.
+She played a warrior princess Devasena, opposite Prabhas.
+It was a commercial success and became one of the highest grossing Indian film.
+Shetty was referred to in the media as the "Lady Superstar", post the film release.
+The Hindu noted "Anushka is gutsy to take on such a role and emotes through her powerful eyes."
+Her third release that year was Gunashekar's bilingual Rudhramadevi, in which she portrays the title role of the queen of Kakatiya dynasty, Rudrama Devi opposite Allu Arjun and Rana Daggubati.
+AP Herald wrote, "Anushka is very believable and appreciable as a royal torrid and an honorable woman.
 Hers is a dual character, that of next to kin 'Rudhradeva' and of powerful 'Rudhramadevi' are superb.
 She plays her dual role in her characters in style and lends credibility to both the characters."
 She won her third Filmfare Award for Best Actress – Telugu for her performance in the film.
-Her final release in 2015 was Size Zero where she played a plus-sized women.
-She starred in 2 movies in 2016 in a cameo appearance in both Soggade Chinni Nayana and Oopiri.
+Her final release of the year was Size Zero where she played a plus-sized women.
+In 2016, she appeared in two cameo appearances in Soggade Chinni Nayana and Oopiri.